 None of these mountains offer an easy route to the summit from the east side, and Sill has, at the easiest, a third class route from any approach, making these among the most difficult of Sierra peaks.
 For this program we dwell less upon formal instruction in skills and aim to climb peaks with instruction along the way.
 Therefore we ask that you have basic climbing and mountaineering skills.

-Our primary goals are to climb North Palisade and Mt.
+This is to climb North Palisade and Mt.
 Sill via the Swiss Arête.
 Other options are Starlight or Thunderbolt Peaks.
-What we wind up doing depends upon climbing conditions and the objectives of participants.
+What we wind up doing depends upon climbing conditions and the desires of participants, the weather and conditions.
 Whatever routes we choose, you can be certain that this trip combines the best in snow, ice, and rock routes of the High Sierra, with great climbing and expansive views along the way.

 For more information about these climbs and the area, check out our unpublished guide to the Palisades here.